censorship-no-archive/ceno1/ceno-node/doc/CeNoProtocol2prop2.md

 ## Syntax

 `<url>` will always refer to the URL to be fetched, bundled, and cached.

-`<lid>` will always refer to the process ID (lookup ID) the Cache Server is running to find a bundle.

-`<bid>` will always refer to the process ID (bundle ID) the Tranport Server is running to create  a new bundle.

 `<bundle>` will always refer to the bundlded document corresponding to `<url>`.